There’s never been a better time for you to share your message and creative brilliance with the world.

 Let me suggest this:

-Here are three tenets I want to propose for any introverted creative people who are unsure about putting their work out into the world via promoting, marketing, shipping, publishing, distributing, fund-raising:
+Here are three tenets I propose for any introverted creative who is unsure about putting their work out into the world via promoting, marketing, shipping, publishing, distributing, fund-raising:

 1. Now more than ever people and businesses need what intelligent, sensitive creatives have to offer.